binipringle/contracts/_texts/0-outline.md

 A: Here, there were ... terms in writing where ...

 C: Therefore, the court would interpret ... terms.

-The next issue is whether this evidence of carpet industry trade usage is admissible under the Parol Evidence Rule.
-Under the Parol Evidence Rule, terms in writing may not be contradicted but may be supplemented or explained by trade usage, course of delivery or course of performance.
-However, consistent additional terms are not admissable if the contract is fully integrated.
-A contract is fully integrated where the document is the complete and final expression of the parties’ agreement.
-Courts determine whether a contract is fully integrated by looking at the intention of the parties through their words and actions, and whether there is a merger clause.
-Here, the evidence of carpet industry trade usage is trade usage that does not contradict the terms in writing because the contract is silent on the issue.
-The contract is fully integrated because it contains a merger clause which provides that the contract “contains all the terms and conditions of the purchase agreement and shall constitute the complete and exclusive agreement between Seller and Purchaser.”
-Therefore, the evidence of carpet industry trade usage is admissible because it is trade usage, supplements or explains the terms in writing, and is not an additional term.

-Therefore, the court should admit extrinsic evidence of trade usage as part of the agreement between Fiber and Salem.

-I: The second sub-issue is whether the terms are clear and unambiguous.

-R: When terms are ambiguous or unclear, specific provisions generally control over general provisions, but courts will favor interpretations that give meaning to the whole contract, because it results in a fairer bargain.
-When a preliminary consideration of all credible evidence offered to prove the intent of the parties still leaves contractual terms fairly susceptible to at least two rational interpretations, extrinsic evidence relevant to prove either of these meanings is admissible.

-A: Here, the breaching party would argue that...
-The non-breaching party would argue that ...
-The court would likely find that ...  breached.

-C: Therefore, the extrinsic evidence is admissable because the terms are unclear.

 **IF IMPLIED TERMS**